robin-lillqvist/cooper_api/README.md

 # README

-This application let the user save his/her Cooper challenge results.
-To save your results register on the page
+This application is the backend part of my cooper application It saves and stores the results the users save in the frontend that can be found here: https://github.com/robin-lillqvist/cooper_client/

 * Ruby version
 2.5.1